alvaro-prieto/corne/README.md

 # 💡 Philosophy

 Every design starts from a series of premises and objectives.
 This keymap has been designed based on the premise that we live in a chaotic world in which there is no consensus when it comes to establishing keyboard shortcuts, neither between operating systems nor between applications.
-The goal of the keymap is therefore to abstract and unify all the shortcuts, adding several intermediate layers that allow us to have a single keyboard to rule them all.
+The goal of this keymap is therefore to abstract and unify all the shortcuts, adding several intermediate layers that allow us to have a single keyboard to rule them all.
 One keyboard to find them, one keymap to bring them all, and in the darkness bind them; In the Land of Mordor where the shadows lie.
 &nbsp;
 &nbsp;